What is an Ombudsperson?

 How can the Office of the Ombudsperson help you?

-• We will assure that matters are treated in a confidential manner
+- We will assure that matters are treated in a confidential manner as appropriate.

 What does the Ombudsperson do?